rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 ## Allowing iface composability

+(Note: the design in this section is broken.
+Fix forthcoming.)

 Traits, as they appear in the literature, have a set of _provided_ methods, implementing the behavior that a trait provides, and a (possibly empty) set of _required_ methods that the provided methods